WICG/scroll-to-text-fragment/README.md

 ### Web Compatibility

 Web pages could potentially be using the fragment to store parameters, e.g. `http://example.com/#name=test`.
 If sites are already using ```targetText``` in the URL fragment for their own purposes, or if they don't handle unexpected tokens, this feature could break those sites.
 In particular, some frameworks use the fragment for routing.

-We should investigate how common these use cases are and what the failure modes are.
-If unexpecteded parameters are simply ignored, this would be a compatible change.
-If they cause error pages or visible failures, this would be a cause for concern.

-We should also measure how likely a naming collision would be using [HTTPArchive](https://httparchive.org/). i.e. Check to see if `targetText` is available enough to use as a reserved token.
+This is solved by the user agent hiding the ##targetText part of the fragment from the site, but browsers that do not have this feature implemented would still break such sites.
+[Feature detection](https://github.com/WICG/ScrollToTextFragment/issues/19) mitigates this issue by allowing sites to only serve ##targetText links to supporting browsers, however there is still the risk of these links being shared widely where anyone could follow the link with an unsupporting browser.

 ### Security